 measurements of PCB and PCDD/F concentrations

-All relevant data collected during were evaluated and stored in a Microsoft Access data base, which was provided to the SRRTTF.
+All relevant data collected during were evaluated and stored in a Microsoft Access data base, which was provided to the Task Force.
 A more complete description of the data collected and the evaluation process is provided in LimnoTech (2013).

 2.4.2 Data Collected After 2013